Team Members

 N.B. search dogs are trained in a specific way with toys and rewards.
 Each handler has a particular preference for how the dog can play outside a rescue or search.
 We therefore tend not to play with the dogs e.g. don't throw sticks, don't throw toys up in the air (the jump and twisting can damage their backs).
 When we are out on a search do not distract the dogs by talking/calling to them, the dog needs to be focused on the handler all the time.
 If you are in a search group with a dog and handler, discuss with the handler how they want to conduct the search.

 Although the Team tends to be run in an informal manner, some formal roles are required both for legal reasons and to keep things running efficiently.
-You will find a list of team members and their roles in the team directory.
-NB a new team leadership model is currently being piloted (@ August 2024).
+A new team leadership model is currently being piloted (@ August 2024).

 Legal entity